 Introduce yourself

-A good first impression goes a long way, and you could make a good first impression if they don’t even know who you are.
-When answering the phone or making a call, particularly at a business, always start off with a basic “This is Fred with Fred & Co.”
-Not only will it remind the person on the other end that you’re a human being — potentially avoiding a “loose my number, scammers” situation — but it will also encourage them to do the same, building a relationship even further.
+A good first impression goes a long way.
+To get started on the right foot, always start off with a basic “This is Fred with Fred & Co.”
+Not only will it remind the person on the other end that you’re a human being and not a potential scammer, but it will encourage them to follow suit, building a relationship even further.

 Speak clearly